A Closer Look: Darklands

 Because I am just as interested, if not more so, in art and music, as I am in fashion.
 If I was just showing/selling fashion after this many years, I don't think it would be enough anymore to hold my interest.

-Do you consider yourself a
+Do you consider yourself a "fashion person"?

 No, not really.
 I am interested only in our narrow little part of it and I could not care less about trends, fashion magazines, etc.

-fashion person per se, how would you define yourself and the shop as a whole?
+If not a "fashion person" per se, how would you define yourself and the shop as a whole?

 I like visitors to visit, experience it themselves and give me their interpretation of it or not, rather than dictating what it is.
 I aspire merely to create an odd little world that's very different and out of sorts with what it is like outside of our walls.